 Discussion of the philosophical, psychological, moral and ethical underpinnings of human behavior in the criminal justice system.
-To look at ethical concerns regarding the police courts, punishment and corrections.
-To determine how ethical decisions are made.
-Prerequisite: Permission of the instructor.
+Looks at ethical concerns regarding the police, courts, punishment and corrections and how ethical decisions are made.
 Mandatory decimal grading.

-Introduction to Philosophy of Religion (5)

-Study of and philosophical reflection upon major world and indigenous religions' myths, rituals, values, and practices.
+Introduction to Philosophy of Religion (5) Study of and philosophical reflection upon major world and indigenous religions' myths, rituals, values, and practices.
 Addresses issues raised when human beings experience religion, such as the problem of evil, creation, faith, and the attributes of God.
 Prerequisites: Recommend successful completion of Eng 100 or placement into Eng 101.
 Student option grading.